The signs of business insolvency

 And if you do find the figures are not looking good, then the sooner you can employ the services of a business rescue specialist.
 Their expertise and experience will be invaluable as you steady the ship and plot a forward course.

 So what should you be looking for?
-Here are some indicators that all is not well
+Here are some indicators that all is not well.

 Tell-tale signs of a struggling business insolvency